 Conversely, inspiring words of motivation and support can often do more to lift our spirits and lead us to what’s possible than actual help and assistance.

-“We Love to Fly and it Shows” didn't just promise to Delta's passengers.
-It reminded Delta's employees of what they were doing and why they did it.
+“We Love to Fly and it Shows” didn’t just promise satisfaction to Delta’s passengers.
+It reminded Delta’s employees of what they were doing and why they did it.

 And “The World’s Greatest Rock And Roll Band” wasn’t just a promise of what Rolling Stones fans were going to enjoy.
 It also reminded the band members themselves why they were on stage night after night after night.